 Participation in Tremble Clefs sessions may help overcome these problems through breathing, stretching and posture activities, vocal exercise, rhythm and movement, and a strong social support system.
 The benefits are enjoyed by those both with and without previous singing experience.
 The members sing weekly and may participate in performances throughout the community.

-The program is led by a professional choral director and accompanists and sound engineer.
+The program is led by a professional choral director, live musicians/accompanists and a sound engineer.
 We welcome all persons living with Parkinson's and their care partners.

 Come sing with us!